FredericRezeau/fcm-miner/README.md

 }
 ```

-IMPORTANT: When using `--gpu`, the `--max-threads` parameter specifies the number of threads per block in CUDA (e.g. 512, 768), and --batch-size should be adjusted based on your GPU capabilities.
+IMPORTANT: When using `--gpu`, the `--max-threads` parameter specifies the number of threads per block (e.g. 512, 768), and --batch-size should be adjusted based on your GPU capabilities.

 ## Getting Started